 - Erin Littlepage, Assessment Specialist, Office of the Provost

-- Matthew Lopez-Philips, AVP for Student Affairs/Dean of Students
+- Matthew Lopez-Philips, Associate Vice President for Student Affairs/Dean of Students

 - Sari Miller-Antonio, Associate Dean, College of Arts, Humanities, and Social Sciences, Chair and Professor, Anthropology